elastic/ansible-elasticsearch/README.md

 # ansible-elasticsearch

-Ansible role for Elasticsearch.
+Ansible role for 2.x Elasticsearch.
 Currently this works on Debian and RedHat based linux systems.
 Tested platforms are:

-* Ubuntu 14.04
+* Ubuntu 14.04/16.04
 * Debian 8
 * Centos 7

 The latest Elasticsearch versions of 2.x are actively tested.  **Only Ansible versions > 2.1.2 are supported.**.
-5.x will be available shortly.

 ## Usage